solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] Weapon/pistol whip like WastelandHL (most weapons) / Gun slap / punch all weapons
     1. [ ] C4 mine placement with satchels
     1. [ ] Convert throw-hold effect to all other weapons for control
-    1. [ ] Decoy bombs that morph into AI assassins?
     1. Knife
         1. [ ] Alt model on [this forum](https://forums.alliedmods.net/showthread.php?p=1701941)
         1. [ ] Cold Ice 2.5 model?